mr-poston-cs/apcsp-b/index.md

 # Announcements

-All weekly schedules have now been moved to their own pages on the left so you can go back in time (so to speak). ...
+All weekly schedules have now been moved to their own pages on the left so you can go back in time (so to speak)....
 We are currently on *Week 12*!

 Other important dates or announcements will be here in the future!